LC-Linkous/AntennaCalculationAutotuningTool/README.md

   * This is the 'core' functionality of AntennaCAT without the add-ons.
   * It sets us up for plugging in all of the developments from Summer 2024 onwards (2 conferences + dissertation)

+* AntennaCAT v.
+2025.1
+  * Replication set updates from user feedback.
+  * Updated naming convention updates in the templates for the paramaterized HFSS files
+  * Surrogate model optimizers are integrated!
+Stress testing is ongoing to verify failed simulation recovery.
+  * Loading projects now has larger text boxes to make it easier to input parameter names